Welcome to IT at K-State

 - Cloud-based storage services are available on the Internet, both free and fee-based.

 In addition to cost, consider security options, computer platform, server location, storage limits, maximum file size allowed,

 and ability to share files when choosing a service.

-- Keep your backup in a safe location away from your computer, so they do not both get damaged or stolen at the same time.
+- Keep your backup in a safe location away from your computer, to prevent both being damaged or stolen at the same time.